 Stop us if you heard this before, but Samsung has a folding smartphone in the works.

-Here’s a look at all we think we know so far about the Galaxy X.
+With Samsung apparently getting closer to finally unveiling the phone, it's time to look at all we think we know so far about the Galaxy X.

 Release Date and Cost

 We could see the Galaxy X in the flesh as soon as early November.
 That's according to an interview between Samsung mobile chief DJ Koh and CNBC.
 Koh said the foldable device would debut in 2018, potentially during Samsung's developer conference, which kicks off Nov.
 7. While he couldn't offer any specifics as to when the phone might actually go on sale, Koh did mention that Samsung has "nearly concluded" its development.